Profile Source: Bethany World Prayer Center

 Introduction / History

-The Kabyle are Berbers located primarily in Morocco, Tunisia, western Libya, and the coastal mountain regions of northern Algeria.
+The Kabyle are Berbers located primarily in the coastal mountain regions of northern Algeria.
 The Africans call this entire region of North Africa Maghrib.
 "Berber" comes from an Arabic name for the aboriginal people west and south of Egypt.

 The Kabyle live in the rugged, well-watered al-Quabail Mountains.
 These inaccessible peaks (some as high as 7,000 feet) have long been a refuge for the Berbers, forming a base of resistance against the Romans, Vandals, Byzantine, and Arabs.